Meyru3/Meyru/README.md

 🛠 **File Analyzer**

-A Python tool that analyzes files and extracts useful information like:
+A Python tool that analyzes files and extracts useful information such as:

 * File hashes (MD5 / SHA256)
 * Strings inside binaries